Bob is a student of mine—he took the Tax-Savvy Expat: Entrepreneur course. Let’s talk about Bob’s tax situation before

 Bob found me through listening to the Tax-Savvy Expat Podcast.
 He then decided to set up a new legal structure using the Tax-Savvy Expat: Entrepreneur, my online course.

 Through several easy-to-follow video lessons, the course showed Bob that:

 - Operating through a “naked LLC” is a terrible structure for his situation;

 - Instead, he should have a non-US corporation above his LLC;

 - That way, he’s an employee of the non-US corporation (meaning bye bye self-employment tax), and he can keep the amount he makes above his salary in the corporation and pay tax only later when he takes it out.

 So, operating under the structure Bob learned to setup in the course, Bob’s US tax bill drops down to $0 a year.
 And Bob isn’t doing anything illegal, shady, or the slightest bit risky or on-the-fringes at all—he’s simply taking advantage of age-old tax rules that have a simple application to his situation.

 Spinning straw into gold

 So, back to Bob, his $2,500 investment allows him to legally keep at least $25,000 in his own pocket, year after year after year.
 That extra boost to Bob’s business has allowed him to:

 - expand his inventory and offer more items in his products business and

 - pay more for advertising and content in his affiliate marketing business.

 It’s also just put him on a better footing to grow in the future.

 You can do the same thing

-Have any ideas for what an extra $25,000 every year would do for your business?
+Have any ideas for what an extra $25,000 every year would do for you?